 Product quality and safety is of the utmost importance for all manufacturers.
 Good, safe products are part of doing good business.
 But for manufacturers of products such as drugs, cosmetics, medical devices and some food items, ensuring product quality and safety is also part of compliance with Good Manufacturing Practice (GMP) standards.

-Good Manufacturing Practices (GMP) are a set of mandates set by regulatory bodies, including the FDA hyperlink and similar government organizations around the world, to ensure safety in products that are consumed and used in direct contact with people.
+GMP standards are a set of mandates set by regulatory bodies, including the Food & Drug Administration (FDA) and similar government organizations around the world, to ensure safety in products that are consumed and used in direct contact with people.
 A GMP badge on packaging, for example, implies that the regulatory agency has reviewed and approved the product’s manufacturing facility.

-When a GMP certified manufacturer encounters a product defect, they employ a variety of checks and tests to help find a solution.
-Material testing services help manufacturing companies throughout the various stages of production to overcome quality issues and comply with GMP manufacturing regulations.
+When a GMP-certified manufacturer encounters a product defect, they employ a variety of checks and tests to help find a solution.
+Oftentimes, these companies turn to an experienced materials testing lab to support them throughout the production and quality control processes and to help identify issues and comply with GMP manufacturing regulations.

 Hiring an outside laboratory that specializes in finding solutions to unique production challenges is helpful when internal resources are not sufficient or are simply too back logged to meet time constraints.
 Below is a description of how material testing methods can help a company comply with GMP throughout the research, development, and end user product testing cycles.

 1. Research.
 Material testing can be used to measure the properties of potential components under environmental, production, and use scenarios.
 Reverse engineering of a competitor or vendor’s product is also a common application.

 2. Development.
 If a challenge occurs while performing product testing during the development stage, cleanliness testing, materials characterization and other analytical techniques may help resolve the issue.